1. Explain TempData in MVC?

 Scaffolding consists of page templates, entity page templates, field page templates, and filter templates.
 These templates are called Scaffold templates and allow you to quickly build a functional data-driven Website.

 22. What is Output Caching in MVC?

 Answer: The main purpose of using Output Caching is to dramatically improve the performance of an ASP.NET MVC Application.
 It enables us to cache the content returned by any controller method so that the same content does not need to be generated each time the same controller method is invoked.
-Output Caching has huge advantages, such as it reduces server round trips, reduces database server round trips, reduces network traffic etc.
+Output Caching has huge advantages, such as it reduces server round trips, reduces database server round trips, reduces network traffic, etc.

 OutputCache label has a “Location” attribute and it is fully controllable.
-Its default value is “Any”, however there are the following locations available; as of now, we can use any one.
+Its default value is “Any”, however, there are the following locations available; as of now, we can use anyone.

 23. What is ViewStart?

-Answer: Razor View Engine introduced a new layout named _ViewStart which is applied on all view automatically.
+Answer: Razor View Engine introduced a new layout named _ViewStart which is applied to all view automatically.
 Razor View Engine firstly executes the _ViewStart and then start rendering the other view and merges them.

 24. Explain RenderSection in MVC?